First-order integer-valued autoregressive processes with Generalized Katz innovations: Bayesian inference

 The thinning procedure is effective in reducing the autocorrelation levels and in increasing the ESS.
 The p-values of the CD statistics indicate that the null hypothesis that two sub-samples of the MCMC draws have the same distribution is always accepted.
 The efficiency of the MCMC after the thinning procedure is generally improved.
-After thinning, on average the inefficiency measures (5.83), the p-values of the CD statistics (0.36) and the NSE (0.02) achieved the values recommended in the literature \citep[e.g., see ][]{Robetal1997}.
-Overall, this implies that the Gibbs sampler is computationally efficient, and the Monte Carlo estimator of the posterior quantities of interest has low variance.
+After thinning, on average, the inefficiency measures (5.83), the p-values of the CD statistics (0.36) and the NSE (0.02) achieved the values recommended in the literature \citep[e.g., see ][]{Robetal1997}.